Demonstrating benefits of seeding date and rate on canola yield and quality

 even canola plant emergence

-This study will demonstrate how a canola crop performs with different seeding dates.
-It will also incorporate two different seeding rates, as seeding rate may reduce the severity of risks associated with seeding too early or too late.
+This study investigated how a canola crop performs with different seeding dates.
+It also incorporates two different seeding rates, as seeding rate may reduce the severity of risks associated with seeding too early or too late.
+Seeding dates or rates can also be beneficial for flea beetle control.

 The main two objectives of this demonstrative study are: